Lee Naylor (footballer): Celtic

 Naylor signed for Celtic on 23 August 2006 for £600,000 plus Charlie Mulgrew on a three-year contract and immediately became the team's first choice left back, winning the SPL October Player of the Month award.
 Naylor's form was recognised with a nomination for the SPFA Player of the Year award for 2007.
 He won the League and Cup double in his first season with the club and appeared in all of their UEFA Champions League games.
 He scored his first goal for Celtic with his weaker right foot in a 2–0 win against Hibernian on 1 March 2008, and his second just over a year later; a late left-footed volley to give Celtic a 2–2 draw with Dundee United on 2 March 2009.
 On 4 May 2010, Naylor scored with an eighth-minute free kick against Old Firm rivals Rangers.
 He also went on to assist the winning goal, curling a delightful ball into the box to Marc-Antoine Fortuné to head home.
-Celtic went on to win the match 2–1 with Naylor excelling in his best ever Old Firm performance.
+Celtic went on to win the match 2–1 with Naylor excelling in his best Old Firm performance.
 Upon the expiration of his Celtic contract in June, Naylor left Celtic.